 Whatever approach is chosen, those living with MS are the ones who make the decision.

-Though it may be difficult at first, talking about thoughts and feelings can make it easier to deal with MS.
+Though it may be difficult at first, talking openly and honestly about your thoughts and feelings can make it easier to deal with MS.

-Turning to organizations such as these for assistance in overcoming challenges is an important first step, as they aim to provide meaningful benefit to the greatest possible number of people affected by MS.
+Turning to organizations such as these for assistance in overcoming challenges is an important first step, as they aim to provide help to as many people affected by MS as possible.

 – Talking to a doctor